“I hurt my back. I can’t get out of bed!”

 4. I tell gym owners to use Driven Nutrition, AGuard, Incite Tax and Accounting, Forever Fierce, Gym Lead Machine, InBody and other services because I use them.
 I don’t get a referral fee; I just like their business—and they help gym owners, which makes my ecosystem stronger.

 5. We have several local businesses who pay for their staff to come to Catalyst.
-But Lindsey VanSchoyck does it even better, and she mentors gyms at Two-Brain on how to do it, too (for Two-Brain clients, go to Nutrition Business Milestone 7 on the Roadmap to get the exact emails, programs and videos you need to build a corporate nutrition program).
+But Lindsey VanSchoyck does it even better, and she mentors gyms at Two-Brain on how to do it, too (for Two-Brain clients, go to Nutrition Business Milestone 7 on the Growth ToolKit to get the exact emails, programs and videos you need to build a corporate nutrition program).

 6. We have many families at Catalyst.
 When one family member starts to lose motivation, the rest bring the other back.
 Ten-year clients usually have at least one other family member at my gym.